 Grady White’s garage on US 17 in Midway stays busy, so I was glad to get a shot on a Sunday.
-I’ve been told it dates to the 1930s and didn’t begin as a Gulf station, but I can’t confirm that.
-I wish the sky had been more cooperative, but it seemed appropriate for the shot.
+I’ve been told it dates to the 1930s and wasn’t originally a Gulf station.
 There’s been one form or another of automotive service at this location for over 100 years.
-Amazing.
 And for many years, the station was the place to obtain the key to historic Midway Congregational Church, located just across Old Sunbury Road from the station.

 I can’t find a reference to the old station on the National Park Service’s nomination form for the Midway Historic District, but it probably wasn’t seen as an asset in 1973 when the form was compiled.
 Today, I believe it should be included in the historic district.

 Cay Creek Wetlands Interpretive Center is one of the best day trips in Coastal Georgia.
 Located at 189 Charlie Butler Road in Midway, the center has ample parking, picnic tables, and a boardwalk which covers several different ecosystems.
 It’s a place for reflection, as well as a haven for amateur naturalists, birdwatchers and anyone who enjoys the outdoors.
 Best of all, it’s free and open to everyone, through the daylight hours seven days a week.
 There isn’t an actual “center” as yet, but excellent interpretive signs located along the boardwalk provide ample information about the environment and its inhabitants.